-- Jaffee is a force on special teams for the Buffs and finished second on the team with 28 points last season and leads the team with 33 points this year.
-He is listed third on the depth chart at the strong safety spot and is second at the kick returner. - Jaffee's 33 special team's points this season is the third highest total since CU began tracking the stat in the 1980s. - Jaffee has 61 career special teams' points and became just the seventh player to reach 60 points with three against Iowa State in week 10.
-He is seventh on the career chart with two teammates currently in his sights as Travis Sandersfeld had 64 and Jalil Brown 65.

-- Jaffee sparked the Buffs against Iowa State in week 10 with an 89-yard kickoff return on a fake reverse as Toney Clemons served as a decoy.
+- Jaffee is a force on special teams for the Buffs and finished second on the team with 28 points last season and leads the team with 37 points this year.
+He is listed third on the depth chart at the strong safety spot and is second at the kick returner. - Jaffee's 37 special team's points this season is the third highest total since CU began tracking the stat in 1987. - Jaffee has 65 career special teams' points and is tied with Jalil Brown for fifth most in CU history.
+He is just two points behind teammate Travis Sandersfeld in fourth. - Jaffee sparked the Buffs against Iowa State in week 10 with an 89-yard kickoff return on a fake reverse as Toney Clemons served as a decoy.
 He took the return to the CU 9-yard line just after Iowa State had taken a 7-3 lead.
 CU scored two plays later to go up for good. - Jaffee recorded five special teams' points against Baylor in week 6 and also sparked the Buffs with a 43 yard kickoff return on a drive that the Buffs scored to bring the Buffs within 28-25 with just over five minutes remaining in the fourth quarter.
 He then had a solo tackle on the ensuing kickoff to pin Baylor back at its 20 yardline. - Jaffee recorded six special teams' points against Colorado State in both the 2009 and 2010 season openers. - Jaffee came to CU as a preferred walk-on out of Boulder's Fairview High School, where he lettered four times in lacrosse and three in football. - Jaffee's middle name is Pendragon, and there is a story behind his unique middle name.
 His mother would read to him from King Arthur before he was born...the Jaffee's are primarily Italian, but when Arthur was born he had light skin and red hair.
 So his mother knew he was a king and gave him the middle name Pendragon. - · Jaffee enjoys both surfing and wakeboarding.